inknsharps/horiseon_website/README.md

 ## License

-This project is licensed under the MIT License - see the <a href="LICENSE.md">LICENSE.md</a> file for details
+This project is licensed under the MIT License - see the <a href="LICENSE.md">LICENSE.md</a> file for more details.
 <br><br>

 ## Credits